vrivotti/unifiedcircularprogress/README.md

 # unified-circular-progress

 Circular progress bar with smooth transitions between determinate and indeterminate states.
-Looks like framework indeterminate circular ProgressBar, but with the ability to show determinate progress as well.
+Looks like framework indeterminate circular `ProgressBar`, but with the ability to show determinate progress as well.

 It works on Android 4.0+.